yashwini-degavath/TermsSummarizer/README.md

 📬 Contact

-Created by pallikavyasri1111 Feel free to fork, contribute, or raise issues on GitHub.
+Created by Yashwini Degavath Feel free to fork, contribute, or raise issues on GitHub.

 📄 License